Wisdom Teeth

 The extraction itself took less than an hour.
 You barely felt it.
 If you had IV sedation, you don't remember it at all.
 And now you're sitting at home with a mouth full of gauze, a numb face, and a very specific question: what happens next?

 The recovery from wisdom teeth removal follows a remarkably predictable pattern.
-Nearly everyone goes through the same sequence of swelling, soreness, and gradual improvement over about a week.
-Knowing what each day looks like in advance takes the anxiety out of every new sensation, because instead of thinking "is this normal?" you're thinking "ah yes, this is the day-two swelling they mentioned."
+Nearly everyone goes through the same sequence, in the same order, at roughly the same pace.
+Knowing what each day looks like in advance takes the anxiety out of every new sensation, because instead of thinking "is this normal?" you're thinking "ah yes, day two, the hamster phase."

 The local anaesthetic wears off somewhere between two and four hours after the procedure.
 While it's still working, your face feels like it belongs to someone else.
 Talking is strange.
-Drinking is an exercise in concentration, because your lip doesn't quite know where the cup is.
-Your tongue keeps exploring the extraction site and finding it fascinating.
+Drinking is an exercise in concentration because your lip doesn't quite know where the cup is.
+And your tongue keeps exploring the extraction site, which is fascinating and impossible to resist.

-There'll be some blood.
-It mixes with saliva and looks like much more than it actually is.
-The gauze pad placed over the socket absorbs the worst of it.
-Changing the gauze every 30-45 minutes for the first few hours is normal.
-By the evening, the bleeding typically reduces to a slight ooze.
+There'll be some blood, which mixes with saliva and looks like considerably more than it actually is.
+Changing the gauze pad every 30-45 minutes for the first few hours is normal, and by the evening it typically reduces to a slight ooze.

-Eating on day one is soft and simple.
-Yoghurt, soup (not too hot), mashed potato, scrambled eggs, smoothies.
-Anything that doesn't require chewing.
-The other side of your mouth is technically fine, but your whole jaw feels a bit fragile and most people default to the softest things they can find.
+Eating on day one means soft and simple: yoghurt, soup (not too hot), mashed potato, scrambled eggs, smoothies.
+Your whole jaw feels a bit fragile and most people default to the softest things they can find.

 The blood clot forming in the socket is the single most important thing happening right now.
-That clot is the foundation of healing.
-It's a biological scaffold that protects the exposed bone and provides the framework for new tissue to grow.
-Protecting it means no vigorous rinsing, no using straws (the suction can dislodge it), no poking at it with your tongue (hard to resist, but worth the effort), and no smoking.
+That clot is the biological scaffold that protects the bone and provides the framework for new tissue to grow.
+Protecting it means no vigorous rinsing, no straws (the suction can dislodge it), no poking at it with your tongue (genuinely hard to resist, but worth the effort), and no smoking.

 Day Two: The Peak